tjfontaine/cloudnative/labs/pre-labs/README.md

 ## Configure Demo Lab Environment ##

-### Connect to your Demo Lab Instance ###
+### Provision your Demo Lab Instance ###

-To get started, let's log into the demo lab instance.
-This a VM running within a demo tenancy, which is assigned to you for labs today.
+Your lab environment may or may not have a demo lab instance already allocated.
+If you need to create your instance, we'll do that here.

 First, log in to the [OCI Console](https://console.us-phoenix-1.oraclecloud.com) with the demo user credentials.
 The demo user name is `demoN` where 'N' is the number you have.
 The password is `Password123!`.